Proudly serving Fairfax, Prince William, Loudoun, Arlington, Alexandria and Northern Virginia

 Like any criminal charge, a reckless driving charge should be taken more seriously than a run-of-the-mill speeding ticket.

 To best protect yourself from severe punishment, having an experienced attorney on your side is a must.
-Gretchen T. Pousson of Scrofano Law has over a decade of experience defending clients in Virginia courts and has successfully handled hundreds of reckless driving charges.
+Gretchen T. Pousson and Matthew Kensky of Scrofano Law PC have over a decade of experience defending clients in Virginia courts and have successfully handled hundreds of reckless driving charges.

 NEED AN ATTORNEY?